-- Based on the WIDA English Language Development Standards. - Given annually to English learners in grades K-12 in reading,

-Within Listening and applying - writing, listening, and speaking.

-Majority of English learners take ACCESS for ELLs. - Alternate ACCESS for ELLs is an option for English learners with the most significant cognitive disabilities.
+- Based on the WIDA English Language Development Standards. - Given annually to English learners in grades K-12 in reading, - writing, listening, and speaking.
+Majority of English learners take ACCESS for ELLs. - · Alternate ACCESS for ELLs is an option for English learners - with the most significant cognitive disabilities.